The 2014 Bite of Seattle is upon us, and yesterday, we walked over to the festivities to check it out.

 Those disapproving of the term tend to be long-term residents, the socially conscious, the pretend socially-concious, and pretty much everyone who lives on Capitol Hill.

 Obviously, I lean more toward the latter camp than the former.
-I’d like to see population
+I’d

 Continue reading The Seattle Aquarium